-Julia Plevin is a designer, strategist, and writer based in San Francisco.
+Julia Plevin is a nature-centered designer, strategist, and writer based in San Francisco.
 She is the creator of The Forest Bathing Club and author of a forthcoming book on forest bathing (Ten Speed Press, Spring 2019).
-She's also the co-founder, along with Lucy Knops, of Trouble Makers Inc., a design collaborative with the goal of making challenging issues digestible.
+She's also the co-founder of Trouble Makers Inc., a design collaborative with the goal of making challenging issues digestible.
 They received an Awesome Without Borders grant and a Core77 award along with press from Popular Science, New Yorker, The Telegraph, Food & Wine, and Epicurious for their first product, Critter Bitters, which aims to change the attitude around eating insects.
 She's worked at IDEO and SYPartners and has experience leading creative teams around the world.
 Her writing has been published in The Atlantic, The Huffington Post, and VentureBeat.
 Julia holds a B.A. in History from Dartmouth College.
 Her thesis, Gowanus Outdoors Club: A Field Guide to Soliphilia, was presented in May 2015.